tphummel/blog/content/posts/nintendo-ds-buying-guide.md

 As of June 2020, it seems likely we are at the bottom of the Nintendo DS market as a whole before the library becomes more collectible, more scarce, and thus more expensive in coming years (as we'll see, there are already Nintendo DS games which are highly collectible and expensive, but I'll be ignoring them because there is little value due to their already high price.)

-I want to buy games at cheaper price so I can play them when I get the time.
-Instead of waiting until I have the time and then buying them when their price will be likely be higher.
+I want to buy games now at cheaper price so I can play them when I get the time.
+Instead of waiting until I have the time and then buying them when their price will likely be higher.

 # Market Overview

-Here is a overview of the 296 Nintendo DS games rated 70 or above by [Metacritic](https://metacritic.com) (minimum 7 reviews) and the price to buy the game loose (no box or manual), used on secondary markets according to [Video Game Price Charts](https://pricecharting.com).
+Here is an overview of the 296 Nintendo DS games rated 70 or above by [Metacritic](https://www.metacritic.com) (minimum 7 reviews) and the price to buy the game loose (no box or manual), used on secondary markets according to [Video Game Price Charts](https://www.pricecharting.com).
 This gives a sense of the overall shape of Nintendo DS loose cartridge market, ignoring mediocre and low quality games.

+- Avg Price: $14.56
+- Median Price: $10.12
+- Avg Score: 77.3
+- Median Score: 76.5

 *Prices accurate as of June 9, 2020.*